 Delivering an error-free application is an integral part of any modern software product.
 But in diagnostics and maintenance applications “error proofing” is taken to a whole new level.
 There are many moving pieces involved: the vehicle, the cable, the hardware used by the technician, the garage’s network setup, the 3rd party software your application integrates with, etc. There are just so many places where things can go wrong.
 Moreover, the impact of this mistake could even be malfunctioning vehicle parts.
 Pretty pricey, right?
 All of this illustrates the importance of considering how you will handle errors (and how to avoid them) before you launch the application.
 Get our recommendations.

-So, to return to the questions posed at the outset, we’re not quite at the point where diagnostics and maintenance software can be just as visually attractive as most applications on your smartphone.
+So, to return to the questions posed at the outset, we’re not quite at the point where diagnostics and vehicle maintenance software can be just as visually attractive as most applications on your smartphone.
 However, with the right approach and by keeping the end-users’ context and circumstances in mind, you can create applications that greatly improve the entire diagnostic and maintenance workflow.
 And at the end of the day, it’s not about how much new technology is included or how attractive the user interface is; it’s about delivering software that’s efficient and reliable.
 It’s about creating a product that solves a real problem and makes the lives of thousands of people easier every single day.